Acid Bases and Salts Class 10 NCERT Solutions

 Option d – Sodium acetate

-Arrange the following bases in increasing order of their, basic strength 1.
+Arrange these Bases by increasing basicity: 1.
 Sodium hydroxide 2.
 Magnesium hydroxide 3.
 Aluminium hydroxide 4.
-Ammonium hydroxide Select the correct answer using the code given below Codes :
+Ammonium hydroxide

 (a) 4, 2, 1, 3